-Schools currently participating in the "3-2" program include the Fu Foundation School of Engineering of Columbia University, The Case Institute of Technology of Case Western Reserve University, and the School of Engineering and Applied Sciences at Washington University in St. Louis, Mo.
+Schools currently participating in the "3-2" program include the Fu Foundation School of Engineering of Columbia University and The Case Institute of Technology of Case Western Reserve University.

 Graduating with More than One Major

 A student completing more than one major will receive one degree with all majors listed in the official transcript.
 In the case of a student who completes more than one major in two separate degree programs (e.g. the Bachelor of Arts and Bachelor of Science), all majors will be listed in the transcript, but the student will choose the degree to be awarded.
 (The choice of the degree cannot be changed after Commencement.)